LZHcoroda/bandlab_app/README.md

 ## Why React?

 Developing in React help me build a more maintainable and scalable applications while leveraging the feature offered by React Hooks.
-In this small demo, it may not add a whole lot but if we needed to change the requirements (e.g. add more samples) I will be able to do that easily and quickly."
+In this small demo, it may not add a whole lot but if we needed to change the requirements (e.g. add more samples) I will be able to do that easily and quickly.

 ## Netlify Link